Cragady/scratch-over/README.md

 So far, it seems like all of my code is spaghetti, but it works.

+As of 3/2/19, this project operates in a way that is very similar to the scratch version of this game.
+All that's left is minor game changes, some bug fixes, and maybe code cleanup/reorganization.

+I know this code is a mess, but this was a for-fun-project to try to learn and get a grasp on Python.
+Now from here, if I continue to pursue projects utilizing Python, I'll be sure to read up on good coding conventions for this language, and heavily implement these practices.
+For now, this project can be put on a back-burner while I start practicing JavaScript again.

 # Things

 * ~~Fix music timing, starts too early sometimes~~